How to Grow and Care for your Flamingo Flower Plant

 What is a Flamingo Flower Plant?

 This spectacular tropical is native to the South American regions and produces shiny, dark green, heart-shaped leaves.
-Flamingo Flowers are complemented with a continuous display of bright waxy, red heart-shaped spathes with yellow spadices.
+Flamingo Plants are complemented with a continuous display of bright waxy, red heart-shaped spathes with yellow spadices.
 On average, the flower lasts for a full two to three months.
 In their native rainforest environment, these houseplants flourish best in indirect, high light sources such as a southern exposure.
 They need this amount of light to produce blossoms.
 While this medium care plant requires a bit more attention, the overall rewards are worth the effort for how gorgeous it is.

 Bright waxy, red heart-shaped spathes with yellow spadices delight the overall display of this indoor plant.
 The red spathes are so shiny that they often are said to look like plastic.
 While most commonly seen as red, they can also be seen in pretty pinks and rich purples.
 Some choose to snip off the central yellow flower to prolong the life of the red spathe.
 This also avoids the pollen that might fall on floors and tabletops.
 If put in the perfect conditions, Flamingo Flowers will bloom up to six times a year!